thinkinglabs/aws-iam-policy/README.md

 # aws-iam-policy [![Build Status](https://travis-ci.org/thinkinglabs/aws-iam-policy.svg?branch=main)](https://travis-ci.org/thinkinglabs/aws-iam-policy)

-A Node.js package for working with AWS IAM Policy documents.
+A TypeScript DSL for handling AWS IAM Policy documents programmatically instead of using JSON strings.

 The primary reasons for creating the library were: